codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

     end="<!--accept-permission-end-->"
 %}

-On December 7th 2023 we set the new Coverage engine to post coverage summaries to GitHub, replacing the old Coverage engine.
+On December 7th 2023, the new Coverage engine started posting coverage summaries to GitHub, replacing the old Coverage engine.

 ## Codacy app UI